Automotive Floor Coatings

 - Creates a consistent, professional look across bays and walkways

-Many automotive floor systems use epoxy for build and bond, then a polyaspartic top coat for wear, chemical resistance, and faster cure schedules.
+Many automotive floor systems use polyurea for build and bond, then a polyaspartic top coat for wear, chemical resistance, and faster cure schedules.

 - A dense, durable finish that is easy to clean